openharmony/docs/en/application-dev/database/uniform-data-type-descriptors.md

 A Uniform Type Descriptor (UTD) consists of the following fields:

-+ **typeId**: unique ID of the data type.
++ **TypeId**: unique ID of the data type.
-+ **belongingToTypes**: types to which the data type belongs.
++ **BelongingToTypes**: types to which the data type belongs.
 A data type can belong to multiple types.
-+ **description**: brief description of the data type.
++ **Description**: brief description of the data type.
-+ **referenceURL**: URL of the data type reference, which provides detailed information about the data type.
++ **ReferenceURL**: URL of the data type reference, which provides detailed information about the data type.
-+ **iconFile**: path of the default icon file for the data type.
++ **IconFile**: path of the default icon file for the data type.
 If the data type has no default icon, it is an empty string.
 The application can determine whether to use the default icon.

 ## Predefined Uniform Data Types